WZTV: News operation

 In the 1990s, Fox began to encourage its affiliates to develop local news programs.
 In response, in 1997, WZTV began hiring anchors and reporters to produce a 9 p.m. newscast in collaboration with Nashville ABC affiliate WKRN-TV.
 WKRN-TV would not produce the newscast, but it did provide studio space, equipment, and some news stories.
 Fox News @ Nine began airing on July 7, 1997; notable among the initial hires was news anchor Ashley Webster, later of the Fox Business Network.
 It was the first full newscast in the time slot in Nashville since the WSMV-produced The Scene at 9 aired on WXMT from 1992 to 1994.
 Weekend newscasts were initially not included in the agreement, but six months later, on January 4, 1998, the station began airing Sunday night newscasts in response to the popularity of lead-in The X-Files.

 The program remained a half-hour in length until July 6, 2000, when WZTV brought news production in-house and expanded it to an hour.
 Sinclair invested $3 million and increased WZTV's own news staff from six to 43 people.

-In 2002, WZTV expanded its local programming with a new, entertainment-oriented morning show, originally titled Tennessee Mornings; the program became a radio simulcast with WLAC in 2004 and expanded to two hours.
+In September 2001, WZTV expanded its local programming with a new, entertainment-oriented morning show, originally titled Mornings with Ralph Emery and later Tennessee Mornings; the program became a radio simulcast with WLAC in 2004 and expanded to two hours.
 By 2013, when the program was relaunched and retitled Fox 17 This Morning, it had grown to four hours.
 A 4:30 a.m. half-hour was added in 2014 alongside a 5:30 p.m. newscast competing against network newscasts on the ABC, CBS, and NBC affiliates.